OSGeo/gdal/doc/source/user/configoptions.rst

       :choices: <filename>
       :since: 2.3

       Filename of a text file with "key: value" HTTP headers.
+The content of the file is not cached, and thus it is read again before issuing each HTTP request.

 -  .. config:: GDAL_HTTP_CONNECTTIMEOUT
       :choices: <seconds>